You're just a few steps away from seeing our best deals where you live.

 The main disadvantage of broadband without a landline is not having a reliable phone option available should you need it.

-If not, however, an extra charge for line rental will be necessary if you want to access fibre broadband from providers that use the Openreach network, which include the likes of BT, Sky, Plusnet and TalkTalk.
+If not, however, an extra charge for line rental will be necessary if you want to access part-fibre broadband from providers that use the Openreach network, which includes the likes of BT, Sky, Plusnet and TalkTalk.

 While broadband only deals will be the better option for many people who do not have an interest in phone or TV services, if you do want to add these options to your home, it may often be cheaper to opt for a bundled package, such as broadband & home phone deal, even if you only use these services occasionally.